 The cargo bike is stable enough once you adapt the speed to the condition of the road/cycle lane you are using.
 You do need to know your limits & understand your environment such as watching the road surface.
 If there are no passengers or weight in the cargo box area, the bicycle is naturally lighter in the front & that means you do need to concentrate more in keeping control.
 In Ireland our cycle path & road surfaces can be poor quality with potholes, so you do need to watch out for uneven surfaces.
 If you were going too fast over such surfaces especially with a lighter load, then you could de-stabilise the bicycle.
 The same advise applies if you have passengers but with a heaver load I find the bicycle is more stable.

 If you are sensible & adjust your cycling style to the road surface, I find the bicycle easy to manoeuvre & control.
-I feel very comfortable cycling on Irish roads in that after almost 20 years of being a regular commuter cyclist.
-I feel I am experienced enough to bring my kids out on the bike with me mixed in traffic which is quite common on Dublin streets.
-Dublin has some challenging cycling infrastructure which is rarely segregated from motorised traffic, so it is important that as a cyclist you feel as comfortable as possible to mix with traffic on the roads.
+While not complacent, I feel confident enough cycling on Irish roads with more than 20 years of being a regular commuter cyclist under my belt.
+I feel I am experienced enough to bring my kids out on the bike with me mixed in traffic which is quite common on atypical Irish roads across our towns & cities.
+Ireland has some challenging cycling infrastructure which is rarely segregated from motorised traffic, so it is important that as a cyclist you feel as comfortable as possible to mix with traffic on the roads.
 While you can never 100% say you are absolutely safe as is the case with using their roads while driving or walking, I do feel safe as much as I can be when using the cargo bike.

 While it is a much more expensive option, we opted for the cargo bike route over using a bike trailer which is typically pulled from behind a bicycle.
 We felt it was a safer option to have the children in front in a sturdier vehicle construction such as the cargo bike box.